qbicsoftware/postman-cli/README.md

 DSS_URL (DataStoreServerURL)
 -dss [URL]

 A default file is provided on this repository as 'config.txt'.
+If no config file is provided postman uses the default values set in the PostmanCommandLineOptions class.

 ### Performance issues
 We discovered, that a default buffer size of 1024 bytes seems not always to get all out of the performance that is possible for the dataset download.
 Therefore, we allow you to enter a multipler Integer value that increases the buffer size.
 For example a multipler of 2 will result in 2x1024 = 2048 bytes and so on.